SJonesy/uo_aeternum/README.md

 - 3 faction PvP system, Order/Chaos/Balance.
 Old School parry mages, and find a custom shield for the balance faction.
 - PvE class based system.
 Wearable/tradeable/lootable items that give you a set of "class" powers.
 These don't overwrite your existing template, so class + skills creates a large variety of PvE options.
    - Warrior: Damage mitigation, taunt, bleed proc
-   - Priest: AoE GHeal, AoE Bandage, AoE buffs
-   - Wizard: Extra Spell Damage, Increased Mana Regen
    - Shadowknight: Damage mitigation, taunt, lifetap proc
    - Paladin: Damage mitigation, taunt, AoE heal proc
+   - Priest: AoE pulse heal, AoE Bandage, AoE buffs
+   - Wizard: Extra Spell Damage, Increased Mana Regen
 - Characters have a PvE "level" that gives them direct bonuses depending on what class they have activated.
 - Early Cash Pressure
    - Due to the seasonal nature, the server needs a series of interesting and meaningful choices when it comes to boostrapping 3 fresh accounts.
 This section outlines early thoughts on how to make the gold you earn and spend interesting.